jake-87/blog/content/blog/Dependent-series-part-0.md

 Uh oh.
 We've accidentally captured a variable!
 Instead of `f` referring to the "outer" `f`, now it refers to the "inner" `f`.
 This is what i'll call "the capture problem", and it is *very* annoying.
 Generally to avoid this, we need to rename everything in our "substituted" term to names that are free (do not occur) in the "subsitutee", and therefore nothing is accidentally captured.
 What if we could introduce a notation that completely avoids this?

-### Presenting: Debrujin Indexes!
+### Presenting: De Bruijn Indexes!

-Debrujin indexes are a naming scheme where:
+De Bruijn indexes are a naming scheme where:

 - We use natural numbers to refer to lambdas
 - Zero refers to the "most recent" lambda; one refers to the second most recent, etc.